nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 If it does not, then an error is raised to inform the user.
 1. Finally, if the name and phone does not fully match the Applicant List is provided, an error is thrown and the user is prompted to enter the command correctly via an error message.
-2. If step 3, 4 and 5 completes without any exceptions, then the `Person` is successfully rejected.
+2. If step 5 completes without any exceptions, then the `Person` is successfully rejected.

 ##### Feature Considerations